BRITE-REU/programming-workshops/source/workshops/01_linux_bash_scc/bash_scripting.rst

 Input
 ------------

 Run the command ``read`` and save the users response into the variable ``varname`` as shown below.
 Then create a new shell script with the code below and run it.
-Isn't it cool?
+This is how you can have an interactive program.

 .. code-block:: sh